 Commencement Committee plans all commencement activities.
 All proposed changes are presented for the approval of the Faculty senate.

-Library Committee is concerned with matters of Library policy and procedure.
+Library Committee is responsible for all matters of policy regarding the registration, orientation, and advising of students.

 Matriculation Committee is responsible for all matters of policy regarding the registration, orientation, and advising of students.

 Other Boards with Student Members